I. Statement of General Policy and Definitions

 c.
 If the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College; or

 d.
-In other good cause identified in writing by the Vice President.
+In other good cause identified in writing by the CAO.

 2. The student will be notified in writing of this action and the reasons for the interim suspension.
 The notice will include the time, date, and place of a subsequent administrative hearing at which the student may show cause why his or her continued presence on the campus does not constitute a threat (and at which they may contest whether a campus rule was violated).

-3. During the interim suspension, a student will be denied access to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the Vice President may determine to be appropriate.
+3. During the interim suspension, a student will be denied access to the campus (including classes) and/or all other College activities or privileges for which the student might otherwise be eligible, as the CAO may determine to be appropriate.

 4. The interim suspension does not replace the regular Student Conduct Code disciplinary process, which will proceed on the normal schedule.

-1. Instructors and/or an Academic Dean have the authority to suspend a student from their class, up to one (1) class day for violation of student conduct standards.
+1. Instructors and/or a Dean have the authority to suspend a student from their class, up to one (1) class day for violation of student conduct standards.
 An incident report will be written by the instructor within three (3) working days.
-This report will be sent to the Vice President’s office, with a copy to the Academic Dean as applicable.
+This report will be sent to the CAO’s office, with a copy to the Dean as applicable.

-2. Upon recommendation of the Vice President, a student may be suspended further for up to a total of three (3) days for a violation of student conduct standards.
+2. Upon recommendation of the CAO, a student may be suspended further for up to a total of three (3) days for a violation of student conduct standards.